tsackton/taelgar/Cosmology/Religions/Northern Folk Religions/Kestavo.md

 ## The Kestavan Religions

 At the heart of Kestavan practices is the local shrine, the home of a kestavo.
 Each spirit has a home in a specific place, usually a shrine, and watches over the inhabitants of that place.
-Within their homes, they have great power, and can bring the blessings of [[Ako]] to their worshippers.
+Within their homes, they have great power, and can bring the blessings of [[Divine Presence|Ako]] to their worshippers.
 But their domains are small, and limited to what is nearby their homes.
 The kestavo do not live in great heavenly palaces, watching over all of Taelgar; they live in small shrines, tended by the community, local places of devotion.
 A few kestavo, of great fame, live in two, three, or even a dozen shrines, but no spirit can divide itself too much without dispersing on the winds, an unquiet ghost.
 And so to gain the blessing of even the greatest and most famous kestavo, one must travel, to their shrines.

 In the ancient days, many kestavo were known far and wide, and pilgrims would come to their great shrines, which became centers of highland culture.
 Today, many of these shrines are abandoned, the kestavo gone.
-Only a few of the most famous kestavo still attract pilgrims, and mostly only in the far north of [[Zimkova]]: [[Romil]], the glacier king, with his shrine on the slopes of the [[Sentinel Range]]; [[Kamak]], the lurker, who dwells at the bottom of [[Lake Kamchak]], and has shrines dotting the shores; and [[Besla]], who came to the land in the ancient days from the [[Green Sea]], and each spring asks [[Ako]] to send the waters of her homeland to her for company, and thus brings the monsoon rains.
+Only a few of the most famous kestavo still attract pilgrims, and mostly only in the far north of [[Zimkova]]: [[Romil]], the glacier king, with his shrine on the slopes of the [[Sentinel Range]]; [[Kamak]], the lurker, who dwells at the bottom of [[Lake Kamchak]], and has shrines dotting the shores; and [[Besla]], who came to the land in the ancient days from the [[Green Sea]], and each spring asks [[Divine Presence|Ako]] to send the waters of her homeland to her for company, and thus brings the monsoon rains.

 As the Drankorian traditions of [[Mos Numena]] spread, many adopted the new religion with its powerful divines, but held to some of the ancient traditions.
 Others held to the old ways, and kept the local shrines.